heinten/Introduction-into-CFD/3-backward-step/1-pre-processing.md

 Settings related to the control of time and reading and writing of the solution data are read in from the `controlDict` file in the `system` folder.

 The time step size for this tutorial is defined via the keyword `deltaT`.
 To achieve temporal accuracy and numerical stability when running `pimpleFoam`, a Courant number of $\text{Co} \approx 0.5$ is recommended.
-Based on the cell size $\Delta x$, flow velocity $U$, and time step size $\Delta t$, the Courant number is deﬁned for one cell as:
+Based on the cell size $\Delta x$, local flow velocity $U$, and time step size $\Delta t$, the Courant number is deﬁned for one cell as:

 $$
 \text{Co} = \frac{U \Delta t}{\Delta x}
 $$

 The ﬂow velocity naturally varies across the domain and the Courant-number limitation must be kept in every cell.
 Therefore, we have to estimate the time step size based on known values.
-The cell size of this equidistant mesh is constant everywhere and can be estimated based on the corresponding channel height $H$ and the cell count at the inlet $n$:
+The cell size of this equidistant mesh is constant everywhere and can be estimated based on the channel height at the inlet $H$ and the corresponding cell count $n$:

 $$
 \Delta x = \frac{H}{n}
 $$

-The characteristic velocity in the flow domain $U$ can be approximated to be the inlet velocity $U_\text{in}$.
+The characteristic velocity in the flow domain $U$ can be approximated to be equal to the inlet velocity $U_\text{in}$.
 Although the actual flow velocity will probably be higher further downstream the inlet, this give a sufficiently good estimate for computing the time step size $\Delta t$.